-When you have scheduled a live broadcast, any pending broadcasts are listed in the Go Live menu.
-When a pending broadcast is selected there, in the bottom left corner of the Main Window, you’ll now see a countdown timer, which lists the time left until you go live.
-Click the timer or the button to view or edit the post details in your YouTube Dashboard.
-It will open in your default web browser.
-To visit the event’s Live Control Room page, click the button.
+Once you have scheduled a Live broadcast, any pending broadcasts are listed in the Go Live menu.
+When a pending broadcast is selected there, in the bottom center area of the Main Window, you’ll now see a countdown timer, which lists the time left until you go live, and a View Post button.
+Click the View Post button or the pencil icon button to view or edit the post details on YouTube.
+It will open in your web browser.
+To visit the event’s YouTube Studio Room page, click the controls button beside the pencil button.
 Also, there’s a trash button for cancelling the scheduled broadcast.

 View Live Chat Messages and Reactions

 During broadcasts, any YouTube live chat messages and likes your audience adds to your live broadcast will be displayed in the Comments and Reactions window.
 Additionally, at the top of the Main Window we’ll display a live count of viewers, visible only to you.

 If you would like to share your viewers’ comments with the audience, you can add individual comments to the broadcast by dragging them from the Comments and Reactions window to the Main Window, or clicking Add to Broadcast under any comment.
 The comment will become a styled Text Overlay.
 Read more about your options in the Overlays article.

 Click Finish or type ⌘E to end the broadcast.

 After clicking Finish we’ll present you with a message confirming your broadcast has ended, and offer options for your next steps.

 On YouTube, your Live broadcast is now a video on your channel.